 Jason Clermont, Research Biologist · firstname.lastname@example.org

 Jason has been with CFF since November 2016 and currently leads the HabCam survey and research efforts at CFF.
 Prior to joining CFF, Jason served as the Science Operations Coordinator for the Sea Education Association in Falmouth, MA.
 He graduated from East Carolina University in 2008 with a M.S. in Biology where he focused on understudied aspects of estuarine species.
-Prior to enrolling in graduate school, he was employed as a Research Associate at Scripps Institution of Oceanography working on phytoplankton research as well as participating in the CALCOFI research cruises.
-During and after graduate school, Jason worked as a fisheries observer in Alaska and North Carolina, gaining insight into both large industrial-scale as well as small-scale fisheries.
-Once relocating back to the northeast, Jason worked for 5 years in the New England Aquarium’s Conservation Department, he had a hand in assessing and developing projects designed to improve the environmental performance of a variety of fisheries around the world.
+Prior to graduate school, he was employed as a Research Associate at Scripps Institution of Oceanography working on phytoplankton research as well as participating in the CALCOFI research cruises.
+Jason has also spent time as a fisheries observer in Alaska and North Carolina, gaining insight into both large and small-scale fisheries.
+During 5 years working at the New England Aquarium’s Conservation Department, he had a hand in assessing and developing projects designed to improve the environmental performance of a variety of fisheries around the world.
 This work ignited a passion for incorporating the typically intimate knowledge of fishermen and fisherwomen into projects designed to sustain the resource they depend on.

 Farrell Davis, Fisheries Technologist · firstname.lastname@example.org

 Farrell received a Bachelor’s degree in Aquaculture and Fisheries Technology from the University of Rhode Island in May of 2011 and is currently working on his Master’s degree.
 Before working for the Foundation in September of 2011, he worked as an intern for the NEFSC Ecosystem Survey Branch taking part in the scallop, Gulf of Maine shrimp, and ocean quahog/ surf clam surveys.
 His career in commercial fisheries began at sixteen when he worked on small fishing vessels out of Chatham, MA during the summer between school years.
 He has never stopped enjoying fishing since.

 Luisa Garcia, Research Biologist · email@example.com